 The DPT request was studied using two system scenarios.
-The service was modeled by a transfer from a resource in WERE to the OKGE network.
-The two scenarios were studied to capture the system limitations caused or impacted by the requested service.
+A transfer sensitivity analysis of the service was performed on the limitations identified in the 2010-AGP1-AFS-4 study..
+Two scenarios were studied to capture the system limitations impacted by the requested service.
 Scenario 0 includes projected usage of transmission service included in the SPP 2010 Series Cases.
 Scenario 5 includes transmission service not already included in the SPP 2010 Series Cases.